Image credit: Shutterstock.com

 In 2014, TV news consumption throughout that year fell to 108 hours for all adults in the UK, however, that number dramatically declined to just 25 hours for people aged 16-24.
 What’s interesting is that the figures for young people have constantly been in decline since 2010, while figures for TV news viewers over 55 were relatively stable.

 It’s also been reported that the same pattern has been seen across the world including France, Germany and the US.
-For example, in 2015 the average age of Fox News viewers in the US was 67, MSNBC, 63 and CNN, 61.9.
+In 2018, adults 38+ averaged 54 minutes of TV news-watching a day, while millennials came in at 12 minutes a day.

 In turn, video-sharing sites, integrated video on social networking sites and video-on-demand services have attracted younger audiences leaving legacy news broadcasters, newspapers and digital news sites to cultivate their own space online using social media as an integral strategy in their business model to engage younger audiences.